kacperbojakowski/final-project/05-tools/4-facilitating-workflow/index.md

 In the screenshot below, you can see the main screen of a project in Jira: the current [sprint](../../09-glossary/index.md/#s) with divided columns for tasks *"to do"*, *"in progress"*, *"in review"*, and so on.
 Apart from the ability to grab and move the tasks across the columns, you can also link issues, add descriptions, and a lot more.

 There are many other tools for project management out there, and we are not going to list them here.
-Just do know that they exist and their purpose is to facilitate workflow without a given *methodology* (e.g. aforementioned Agile).
+Just do know that they exist, and their purpose is to facilitate workflow without a given *methodology* (e.g., aforementioned Agile).
 Which tool you will use will depend on your company and their adopted methodology.

 ---